Would that today you might Fast

 Day 3 Lenten Meditation

-God of abundance, show us how to find riches in the scarcity of Fasting; to push aside the unnecessary and allow You to fill the spiritual void in our lives and in our souls.
-Heavenly Father, please forgive any divisiveness and judgmentalism within us.
+God of abundance, show us how to find riches in the scarcity of fasting; to push aside the unnecessary and allow You to fill the spiritual void in our lives and in our souls.
+Heavenly Father, while we fast, please forgive any divisiveness and judgmentalism within us.
 Give us a spirit of humility that we may always please our divine Bridegroom.
-Amen.
+It is in Your good and holy Name we pray, Amen.

 Today’s suggested Penance

-*Skip a meal (or part of one) and offer it to God for the penance of souls
+*Skip a meal and offer it to God for the penance of souls.
+Pray for the conversion of the lost.

-“You must accept your cross; if you bear it courageously, it will carry you to Heaven” –Saint John Vianney.
+“You must accept your cross; if you bear it courageously, it will carry you [all the way] to Heaven” –Saint John Vianney.